 • Ductwork quality and age.

-• How many windows you have and the style, as expansive or picture windows may be less efficient.
+• How many windows your house has and the style, as big or picture windows might be more inefficient.

 • If your residence receives more sun or shade.